You’re reading Chapter 4 of our #BestTravelStoryEver series, featuring adventures from our very own Flighties. Catch up on other chapters here!

 We were soon sitting under a canopy of constellations, shooting stars, and bright planets set against a velvety black sky.

-Without missing a beat, the boat guide, like a conductor, pointed at the bank where a tree lit up bright with neon lime green dots.
-My expression was lost under my life vest but it could be best described as vulnerable disbelief.
+Without missing a beat, the boat guide, like a conductor, pointed at the bank where a tree lit up bright with hundreds of neon lime green dots.
+My expression was lost under my life vest, but my eyebrows – suddenly raised – were not.

 He kept on paddling.
 He pointed out the Southern Cross.